 For the things we do control we must take full responsibility – so our beliefs, values, responses to people, reactions to people – these are the things that we have the power to influence and we should use whatever tools we can to improve these things as an everyday practice.

-This is sometimes hard with neurological barriers and being someone with ADHD/Autism makes me sometimes take on unwanted or unneeded feelings.
+This is sometimes hard with neurological barriers and being as an ADHD/Autistic/OCD person makes me sometimes take on unwanted or unneeded feelings.
 Of all the Stoic virtues to master, this is the hardest for me.

 Courage was viewed as opposing cowardice – it doesn’t mean that you are immune to fear, anxiety, and desire, but rather that you act in spite of these things.